 We use a novel, multi-step approach to determine how SFRs are funded, drawing on evidence from multiple sources (both legislative acts and quantitative finance data).
 Referencing relevant legislative statutes provided a very detailed accounting of (a) which specific state revenue categories were changed and (b) to what degree (e.g., how many percentage points a given tax rate was raised).
 We were also able to verify the impact of this legislative change by quantitatively examining the effect of a state's SFR on the given revenue categories using state finance data and ridge ASCM (Ben-Michael et al., 2021).
-In comparison, research designs that rely solely on quantitative analysis of state finance data are unable to provide the same kind or level of detail as can be obtained from reviewing the legislation.
+Research designs focusing exclusively on quantitative analyses of state finance data lack the detailed insights that can be gained from legislative review.